TheChymera/chymeric_tutorials/source/_posts/2014-02-24-open-science-for-thesis.markdown

 ### LaTeX
 LaTeX helps you create reproducible and high-quality typeset documents.
-It is the standard markup language for most high-profile typographies and a great number of scientific journals.
+It is the standard markup language for most high-profile publishers and a great number of scientific journals.

-One drawback of LaTeX in the context of FOS is that it is geared towards static, for-print output formats (as for instance ```.pdf```) and integrates less well with web-based publishing than Markdown or IPython would.
+One drawback of LaTeX in the context of FOS is that it is geared towards static, for-print output formats (as for instance `.pdf`) and integrates less well with web-based publishing than Markdown or IPython would.
 However, as typography is of greater concern to your thesis than portability, we would still recommend LaTeX over other alternatives here.

 ## Live Data Analysis